Today I am explaining exactly what is an emergency fund and why you need one.

-The biggest question is what is an emergency fund.
+Not sure what an emergency fund is?
 It’s simple really.
 An emergency fund is money you have saved and set aside to be used in the case of an emergency.

-Everyone needs an emergency fund!
+Everyone needs an emergency fund (yes, everyone)!
 It doesn’t matter if you earn a million dollars a year, or are deep in debt, you should have money saved for emergencies.
-Don’t ever fall into the belief that an emergency won’t happen to you, they happen to everyone without any warning.
+Don’t ever fall into the belief that an emergency won’t happen to you.
+Emergencies can (and will) happen to anyone at any time.

 The amount in the fund will look different to everyone, based on circumstances and needs, but the fact that we all need, one stays the same.

 You need an emergency fund because it gives you a safety net for any financial burden that might arise.
 This could be a job loss, large medical costs, or unexpected home repairs.